silvether/pia-vpn-ranges/README.md

 Please contribute to this list if you can.

-Thanks to [jdepalma](https://github.com/jdepalma) for [providing a script](https://github.com/silvether/pia-ranges/blob/master/IPs_022019) that can snag all the most current IPs associated with PIA.
+Thanks to [jdepalma](https://github.com/jdepalma) for [providing a script](https://github.com/silvether/pia-ranges/blob/master/IPs_022019) that can snag all the most current IPs associated with connecting to PIA.